Research within LCAPS

 LCAPS research agenda is themed around a number of dynamic research clusters which reflect the primary and secondary interests of our staff.

 Current research activities are themed around the following research clusters:

-- Intelligence analysis
+- Investigation and Intelligence

 Our research clusters enable us to engage in the co-creation of knowledge alongside industry stakeholders.
 We do this by addressing contemporary issues within policing and broader human security domains.
 In addition to this, our research initiatives and aspirations enable us to play a strong role in the Research Exercise Framework.

 Find out more about our research by taking a look at the sections on our projects and expertise below.

 LCAPS brings together research-active staff from across the University.
 Our expertise draws on the following disciplines:

 The Centre also carries out work within the following research areas: serious and organised crime, intelligence analysis, domestic violence, evidence-based policing, human trafficking, counter-terrorism.
 In bringing together leading researchers from these fields, the Centre produces sector-leading research that addresses the needs of modern policing, law enforcement and security.